 He answered, “Woman, believe me, the hour is coming when you will worship the Father neither on this mountain nor in Jerusalem.
 You worship what you do not know; we worship what we know, for salvation is from the Jews.
 But the hour is coming, and is now here, when the true worshipers will worship the Father in spirit and truth, for the Father seeks such as these to worship him.
 God is spirit, and those who worship him must worship in spirit and truth.”

 He’d lost me somewhere after “salvation is from the Jews.”
 I didn’t understand what he said about worshiping in spirit and truth.
-Oh well, it didn’t matter.
 Maybe he was just crazy, after all.
+But something in me really wanted to hear more.

-“I know that Messiah is coming” (who is called Christ).
+“I know that Messiah is coming (who is called Christ),” I said.
 “When he comes, he will teach us all things.”

 Then he said something I will never forget: